natcap/invest.users-guide/source/fisheries.rst

 The InVEST model of ecosystem services from fisheries is an age- or stage-structured, deterministic, population dynamics model for an individual species.
 The model uses life-history information and survival parameters provided by the user to estimate the volume of harvest.
 The model can then be used to explore how the amount of harvest (and, optionally, value) responds to changes in amount of habitat (e.g., seagrass, mangrove, coral reef), environmental conditions (e.g., temperature, salinity), and/or fishing pressure.
 It is best to compare outputs from multiple runs of the model, where each run represents different scenarios of habitat extent, environmental conditions and/or fishing pressure.
 Fish population dynamics are notoriously variable and difficult to predict.
 This model is not intended to give a precise prediction of harvest amounts, but rather to be used as a tool to explore the consequences of different decisions which could impact fisheries production.

-Parameter sets for four sample models are provided, representing the following species and geographies: (1) Caribbean spiny lobster (Panulirus argus) in Belize; (2) Dungeness crab (Metacarcinus magister) in Hood Canal, Washington; (3) blue crab (Callinectes sapidus) in Galveston Bay, Texas; and (4) white shrimp (Litopenaeus setiferus) in Galveston Bay, Texas.
+Parameter sets for four sample models are provided, representing the following species and geographies: (1) Caribbean spiny lobster (*Panulirus argus*) in Belize; (2) Dungeness crab (*Metacarcinus magister*) in Hood Canal, Washington; (3) blue crab (*Callinectes sapidus*) in Galveston Bay, Texas; and (4) white shrimp (*Litopenaeus setiferus*) in Galveston Bay, Texas.
 We chose these combinations of species and geographies because they were of interest to our partners in different NatCap application sites.
 The existing models, and others that will be added as they are developed, capture a range of life history types and exploitation patterns such that users can choose an existing model and modify it for their own region and species (e.g., modify the Galveston Bay white shrimp model for brown shrimp in the South Atlantic).
-Alternatively, the model is formulated such that the user can start from scratch and parameterize the generic model to suit any species (or guild) of interest.
+Alternatively, the model is formulated such that a user with more advanced knowledge of fisheries science and modeling techniques can start from scratch and parameterize the generic model to suit any species (or guild) of interest.

 How it Works